 (photo credit: AVSHALOM SASSONI/MAARIV)

-A special judicial disciplinary panel late Sunday convicted Judge Ronit Pozansky- Katz, “the texting-gate judge,” of conduct unbecoming a judge as part of a plea bargain.
+In mid-April, the same special judicial disciplinary panel convicted Pozanski- Katz of conduct unbecoming of a judge, as part of a plea bargain.

-Earlier in February, Pozansky- Katz stepped down from the “Bezeq-media case” after she was caught exchanging text messages with Israel Securities Authority attorney Eran Shaham-Shavit about detention proceedings.
+Earlier, in February, she stepped down from the “Bezeq case” after she was caught exchanging text messages with Israel Securities Authority attorney Eran Shaham-Shavit about detention proceedings.

-Photographs of the texting between Pozansky-Katz and Shaham-Shavit appeared to show them planning how many days of detention various suspects in Case 4000 would get.
+Photographs of the texting between Pozanski-Katz and Shaham-Shavit appeared to show them planning how many days of detention various suspects in Case 4000 would get.

 Coordination, in which defense lawyers get to weigh in on arguments by the state outside the public process, can be grounds for overturning an extended detention order.

-The “Bezeq case” is an investigation into allegations that Netanyahu ordered his top aide, Shlomo Filber, whom he installed as director-general of the Communications Ministry, to make policy rulings in favor of the telecommunications giant.
-In exchange, the news site Walla! is alleged to have agreed to give positive news coverage to Netanyahu as dictated by his aide, Nir Hefetz, and possibly by his wife, Sara.
+The “Bezeq case” is an investigation into allegations that Prime Minister Benjamin Netanyahu ordered his top aide Shlomo Filber, whom he had installed as director- general of the Communications Ministry, to make policy rulings in favor of the telecommunications giant.
+In exchange, the news site Walla is alleged to have agreed to give positive news coverage to Netanyahu as dictated by his aide, Nir Hefetz, and possibly by his wife, Sara.

-The go-between in the alleged exchange was said to be Shaul Elovitch, who owns both Walla! and Bezeq.
+The go-between in the alleged exchange is said to have been Shaul Elovitch, who owns both Walla and Bezeq.